MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 [!include[](ios-enable-silent-notifications.md)]

-## Add Mobile Center Push to your app
+## Add App Center Push to your app

-### 1. Add the Mobile Center Push module
+### 1. Add the App Center Push module

-The Mobile Center SDK is designed with a modular approach – you only need to integrate the services that you're interested in.
+The App Center SDK is designed with a modular approach – you only need to integrate the services that you're interested in.

 #### Integration via Cocoapods

-If you are integrating Mobile Center into your app via Cocoapods, add the following dependency to your podfile and run `pod install`.
+If you are integrating App Center into your app via Cocoapods, add the following dependency to your podfile and run `pod install`.

 ```ruby
 pod 'MobileCenter/Push'